 Phonics at Hethersett VC Primary School

 Phonics at Hethersett VC Primary is taught though a highly structured programme of daily lessons across FS/KS1 using a variety of fun activities.
-We follow the Letters and Sounds scheme of work, together with Jolly Phonics resources to inform the structure and content of lessons.
-A discrete lesson of approximately 20 minutes takes place daily in the classes.
+We follow the Little Wandle Letters and Sounds scheme of work, A discrete lesson of approximately 20 minutes takes place daily in the classes.

 Children are taught: